Ways Participants Access Your Event

 - Public or one-time events — web access works well.
 A simple link is enough.

-- Recurring or member-based programs — the mobile app is a better fit.
+- Recurring or member-based programs — the Mobile App is a better fit.
 Participants have a persistent home for their participation.

 - Hybrid programs — many Programs use both.
 Some participants prefer browsers; others prefer the app.
 Both connect to the same Program.